jbalmert/tdd-feedback/README.md

 **togglesBetweenXAndOWithEachCall**  I now need to track the current player and update it with each call.
 I created calcuateNextPlayer() to handle the details.
 Then I returned the new currentPlayer.
 The iplementation feels simple and clean, so I don't feel any need to change the code further.

+### Unit test of PlayerBroadcaster
+the PlayerBroadcaster will send the next currentPlayer to all registered listeners.

+**sendsCurrentPlayerToAllListeners**  I created the register method to add listeners.
+The implementation of broadcastCurrentPlayer() loops over all the registered listeners and sends the current player.
+This implementation is fairly straightforward, so I don't see any need to change the code further.